 - Tell me what you think is the sexiest thing about yourself (bonus question: About me?)

 - Do you think there is a difference between having sex and making love?
 What is it?

 Make the Questions More Bearable

 A few things to remember about these questions:

 - This is meant to be a guideline, not a list you carry with you and read from.
 Some questions might not apply or might just inspire other questions.
 Go with that.

 - Don't interrupt perfectly good conversations just to ask the questions.
 If a guy is happily engaged in talking to you, listen, and learn about him that way.

 - These questions are great ways to fill in any awkward gaps in conversation.

 - Remember, you want to avoid "yes/no" or single answer questions.
 "Where were you born?" has one answer; "Tell me about your childhood?" can lead to many conversation topics.

-You don't want your date to suddenly feel like an interrogation or a job interview, so you'll have to take special precautions to make the question and answer process more bearable.
-You could each write down questions on scraps of paper--serious and fun so that the mood doesn't get too heavy--and throw them into jars (yours in one, his in another).
+You don't want your date to feel like an interrogation or a job interview, so you'll have to take special precautions to make the question and answer process more bearable.
+You could each write down questions on scraps of paper--serious and fun so the mood doesn't get too heavy - and throw them into jars (yours in one, his in another).
 Take turns fishing out questions and answering them.
 You could also play a game where, for every point scored, the person who earned the point gets to ask a question.
 Just be sure to choose a game you're sure to win or tie, or you may find yourself doing all the talking.